jamesmortensen/multi-assert/README.md

 If you're using Jasmine, you don't need this library.
 Jasmine already executes all of the assertions before reporting the errors.

+### Playwright

+If you're using Playwright, you don't need this library.
+Playwright has `expect.soft`, which uses soft assertions instead of hard assertions.

 ### WebdriverIO

 This example uses a combination of Chai assertions with WebdriverIO's own expect assertion library, using multiAssertAsync: